Healthy Homes Assessment Parkvale

 Insulation Parkvale

-The insulation of the ceiling and underfloor has been compulsory for all rent homes since 1 July 2019.
-All landlords and property managers are required to make sure the insulation meets the new standard.
-In some cases, old ceiling insulation as well as insulation within the sub floor space may require to be topped up or replaced.
+Ceiling and underfloor insulation has been compulsory on all rental homes since 1 July 2019.
+All landlords and property managers should make sure that the insulation is up to current standard.
+In some instances, an existing insulation on the ceiling or in the subfloor space may need to be added or replaced.

-The "R" refers to thermal resistance and is a measure of how well the insulation is able to resist heat flow.
-The higher the R-value, the better the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well insulation resists heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3